Sony Cyber-shot DSC-HX400V

-The camera has a 3" color LCD display and a color electronic viewfinder, and is available in two options; the DSC-HX400 and the DSC-HX400V.
+The camera has a 3" color LCD and a color electronic viewfinder, and is available in two options; the DSC-HX400 and the DSC-HX400V.
 The DSC-HX400V has a higher specification, including built-in GPS, WiFi and NFC.
 The Cyber-shot DSC-HX400V release to the USA was announced on 12 February 2014.
 The successor to the HX200V and the HX300 with a new sensor and Sony's latest Bionx X processor.

 A battery life of up to 300 shots or 150 minutes is achieved from a rechargeable lithium-ion battery which is recharged via the USB port.
 A cable and adapter are supplied allowing charging from a suitable laptop, PC or from the main supply.

 One of the key limitations of the camera is the lack of RAW support.